cased/rails-approvals/README.md

 ### Mounting the Rails::Approvals engine

 When you respond to approval requests within Slack, Slack will deliver a webhook message to your configured application to permit or deny access accordingly.
+Rails::Approvals includes a built in controller to verify the message from Slack using the required signing secret, lookup the approval request, and handle the approved/denied response.

 You will want to mount the `Rails::Approvals::Engine` within your `config/routes.rb` file: